Fake, Spurious or otherwise "Unauthenticated" Brasses

 This article is not necessarily the opinion of the society as a whole.

-The Editor would like to thank all those members who have sent in emails and letters of encouragement and support praising the society for its coverage of the spurious or "unauthenticated" brasses which have surfaced in recent times.
+The Editor would like to thank all those members who have sent in emails and letters of encouragement and support praising the society for its coverage of these spurious or "unauthenticated" brasses which have surfaced in recent times.
 It is an issue, which generates a lot of discussion, some of it heated, and it is our intention to focus on these brasses more and more in the future, so that eventually, the awareness will be such that there will be little to be gained by advertising these brasses for sale at all.
-Note also our newest publication on the subject, "All About Engraving on Horse Brasses", (2013) which has since become known as our "Black-Book" and is now availlable in our Shop link (above) at a nominal price to all collectors.
+Note also our newest publications on the subject, "All About Engraving on Horse Brasses", (2013) and More About Engraving on Horse Brasses (2015) which are now availlable in our Shop link (above) at a nominal price to all collectors.

 Left; Amongst the first of these, "unauthenticated" brasses to emerge in recent times were these fairly simple railway types as seen here, which sold well in the early days.
 Their initial acceptance led the perpetrators to produce brasses which became more and more sophisticated as time went on, though in the early years, most tended toward a certain simplicity, which rendered the earlier ones very believable indeed.
 Regarding these early types however, the editor has received a letter from a member who first encountered these back in the 1980's and stated that;